Frequently Asked Questions

 Does Workup store my radiographs?

-Images used for VHS/VLAS scans are sent to our inference backend for processing and are not retained beyond the session.
+Images used for VHS/VLAS scans are sent to our inference backend for processing and are retained for up to 24 hours, after which they are automatically deleted.
+The 24-hour window allows our team to investigate scan-quality issues if you flag a result.
 Scan results (score, landmarks, metadata) are stored on-device and optionally in your account for history review.
 See our privacy policy for full details.

 Why does Workup need camera and photo permissions?